 NDSU’s RN to BSN program can be completed in five semesters.
 Courses are offered in eight-week blocks.

-Enrollment in NDSU’s online blended RN to BSN program opens January 19 for classes beginning fall semester 2020.
+Application for NDSU’s RN to BSN program is open now for the classes beginning the fall 2021 semester!

 HOW TO TRANSFORM YOUR NURSING PRACTICE